rishi-wqd190004/NLP-and-ML-learning/ML_learning/yourOwnProject.md

     - Decison tree are predictive model that use a set of binary rules to calculate a target value.
     - Each individual tree is merely a simple model that has branches, nodes and leaves.
 Some simple terms:
-    - ## Root node:
+    -## Root node:
-      - Represent the complete data
+      -Represent the complete data
-    - ## Splitting:
+    -##Splitting:
-      - Dividing a node into two or more nodes or sub-nodes
+      -Dividing a node into two or more nodes or sub-nodes -##Decision Node:
-    - ## Decision Node:
-      - When a sub-node splits into further sub-nodes
+      -When a sub-node splits into further sub-nodes
     - ## Leaf Node:
       - Nodes that don't split
     - ## Pruning: